Motion-o: Trajectory-Grounded Video Reasoning: Introduction

-\comparison We introduce \textbf{Motion-o}, a motion-centric extension to grounded video reasoning that makes trajectory understanding explicit and rewardable, without requiring architectural changes.
-Motion-o builds on spatio-temporal evidence chains and adds a lightweight but crucial operator: a structured Motion Chain of Thought (MCoT) step that forces the model to summarize motion between grounded observations.
-Concretely, after the model grounds an object at multiple timestamps it must emit a self-closing $\langle \texttt{motion}/\rangle$ tag that describes the trajectory connecting those observations.
-Each motion tag contains discrete, interpretable attributes including direction, speed, and scale change.
-For example, ``\texttt{<motion obj="person" dir="W" speed="slow" \\scale="stable"/>}.''
-This creates an explicit intermediate step that bridges spatial snapshots to continuous dynamics, turning implicit motion into a structured statement.
-Figure ~\ref{fig:teaser} provides an overview how we inject motion as an explicit, verifiable intermediate into grounded video reasoning, while Figure ~\ref{fig:comparison} isolates the key mechanism: the \texttt{<motion/>} tag that bridges successive spatio-temporal observations, converting a snapshot-based evidence chain into a spatial-temporal-trajectory reasoning trace.
+We introduce \textbf{Motion-o}, a lightweight extension for making object motion explicit and verifiable in grounded video reasoning.
+Motion-o augments spatio-temporal evidence chains with \textbf{Motion Chain-of-Thought (MCoT)}, a structured reasoning step that summarizes the motion connecting grounded observations; figure~\ref{fig:teaser} provides an overview of Motion-o and MCoT.
+After grounding an object at multiple timestamps, the model emits a compact self-closing \texttt{<motion/>} tag with discrete, interpretable attributes for direction, speed, and scale change; for example, \texttt{<motion obj=``person'' dir=``W'' speed=``slow'' scale=``stable''/>}.
+This converts an implicit trajectory into a structured intermediate statement that can be parsed, supervised, rewarded, and inspected.